 What Standards Do We Base Our Gap Analysis On?

 As mentioned above, a strategic level review is best conducted by using a published security standard.
 Not only does this help add organization and rigor to your program, it also helps validate your efforts by pointing to a widely accepted best practice standard.
 Our best practice gap analysis methodology always uses the Center for Internet Security (CIS) Top 20 Security Controls, as this is one of the most robust and widely accepted standards across all industries.
 Obviously, some organizations may have more specific industry requirements, which would prompt the use of other standards, such as the Payment Card Industry Data Security Standard (PCI DSS) or the National Institute of Standards and Technology CyberSecurity Framework (NIST CSF).
-We discussed some of the standards that are out there and why you should choose on in particular here.
+We discussed some of the standards that are out there and why you should choose one in particular in a previous blog.

 What’s the Process?